oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/CISFeatures.md

 ## Additional CIS Compliance Features

 Below CIS Features have been included as part of Automation Toolkit.
 These are not part of CD3 Excel sheet but just included into setUpOCI Menu "**CIS Compliance Features**".

 **1. Run CIS compliance checker script**

 You can choose to run CIS compliance checker script against your tennacy using the Automation Toolkit itself.
-It also enables you to download the lastet script if needed.
+It also enables you to download the latet script if needed.
+Folder with name _<customer\_name>\_cis\_report_ gets created under _/cd3user/tenancies/<customer\_name>/_ and it contains all the reports genertaed by the script.

 **2. Create Key/Vault, Object Storage Bucket and enable Logging for write events to bucket:**